michaeldyrynda/laravel-defibrillator/README.md

 Consider a scheduled task that communicates with your application users on a regular interval.

-This scheduled task queues notifies your users based on some condition within your application.
+This scheduled task queues notifications to your users based on some condition within your application.

 In a normal situation, there is a handful of notifications to go out, and they are dispatched with in a few seconds.